poothia/kubedev-tools/README.md

 # kubedev-tools
-Tools to automate deployment of projects and and environment setup
+Tools to automate deployment of projects and environment setup